thoughtlytics/saas-growth-playbook/templates/retention/README.md

-## Part 4: Retention and Conversion Related Templates
+## Part 4: Sales and Retention Related Templates

 This folder contains templates to help model, measure, and optimize user retention and conversion.